 Typical Uber vehicles I have seen include:

 2. Quality of the Drivers

-In my experience, Uber drivers also tend to be more conservative in how they drive than taxi drivers.
+In my experience, Uber drivers also tended to be more conservative in how they drive than taxi drivers.
 One reason for this is likely due to a risk of poor ratings and reviews from customers.